 Shankar Chellam is a Professor and holder of the A.P. & Florence Wiley Professorship III in the Zachry Department of Civil & Environmental Engineering.
 Before joining Texas A&M University in August 2015, he spent 16 years at the University of Houston.
 His bachelor’s and master’s degrees are in mechanical engineering and chemistry, respectively, from the Birla Institute of Technology and Science in India.
 He also holds master’s and Ph.D. degrees in environmental engineering from Rice University.

 On a personal level, Shankar is an avid heavy metal aficionado especially of NWOBHM, thrash, progressive, death, black, and doom metal (including DSBM) and regularly attends concerts.
-He particularly enjoys the music of Accept, Anthrax, Megadeth, Ronnie James Dio, Motörhead, Iron Maiden, Blue Öyster Cult, Judas Priest, Opeth, Slayer, Saxon, Testament, Yngwie Malmsteen, Manowar, Black Sabbath, Dream Theater, Venom, Mayhem, Manilla Road, Avantasia, Deep Purple, Sabaton, Trivium, Tygers of Pan Tang, Metal Church, Vardis, Diamond Head, Creeper, Riot, Wilderun, Tribulation, Ghost, Swallow the Sun, October Tide, Immolation, etc.
+He particularly enjoys the music of Accept, Anthrax, Megadeth, Ronnie James Dio, Motörhead, Iron Maiden, Blue Öyster Cult, Judas Priest, Opeth, Slayer, Saxon, Testament, Yngwie Malmsteen, Manowar, Black Sabbath, Dream Theater, Venom, Mayhem, Manilla Road, Deep Purple, Sabaton, Trivium, Tygers of Pan Tang, Metal Church, Ereb Altor, Godgory, Vardis, Diamond Head, Draconian, Monstrosity, Isole, Riot, Wilderun, Tribulation, Ghost, Swallow the Sun, October Tide, Immolation, etc.